 I have spent the last 4 years as the HR & Marketing Manager for the Dingwall Group of Companies.
 In this role I have been able to reach the community on so many other levels through organizing various charitable functions.
 This role has allowed me to strengthen my educational background in business marketing while creating great partnerships within the community!

 Kenora is not only beautiful to look at, but is a town with the biggest heart.
 I’m a huge people person and it’s the people that truly make a strong and thriving community and I’m thrilled to be a part of that.

 Kayla Borup (née Renaud)

-Marketing, Copperfin Credit Union
+Communications Manager, Copperfin Credit Union

 Kayla has volunteered with the Lake of the Woods Concert Group and the Festival of Trees Committee for the Kenora and Lake of the Woods Regional Community Foundation.
 She was a LWDHF board member the last year and a half she was in in Kenora before moving to Redlake in October 2014.
 Kayla, her husband and new son are returning to Kenora this summer.

 She originally moved to Kenora in 2009 after graduating from Wilfrid Laurier University with an Honours BA in Global Studies and Spanish.
 Her education allowed her the opportunity to work overseas for two summer terms with the Northern Ireland Housing authority where she did research in the areas of housing development and social welfare.